LesPrimus/DjangoClone/README.md

 ---
-Call the create_child method to clone the instance and related ManyToOne, ManyToMany, etc.. based on the configurations on the clone(CloneHandler) class.
+Call the create_child method to clone the instance and related ManyToOne, ManyToMany, etc.. based on the clone(CloneHandler) configurations.

     artist = Artist.objects.get()
     artist.clone.make_child()